gyllstromk/resume/resume.md

 ### Mission {#mission}

-Combine science and code to help the world connect.
+Combine science and code to help connect the world.

 ### Experience {#experience}